Skip to content

 “Mr. Talley has been in front of this court since at least 2023,” Lyke said, according to a transcript of the hearing.
 “This court has had an opportunity to watch him.
 I have seen attitude adjustments.
 He came in this court in 2023 extremely angry.
 Mad at the world, for the most part.”

 If Illinois still operated a cash bail system, Lyke said, “Presumably (Talley) would have had a minimum collectively of $1 million bail and he would have needed $100,000 to get out.
-Our esteemed Legislature says, no, we’re not going to do that anymore.
+Our esteemed legislature says, no, we’re not going to do that anymore.
 We’re going to make judges take a critical look at it.”

 Lyke granted the motion despite noting that prosecutors did show “by clear and convincing evidence that the proof is evident, the presumption great that this defendant committed an eligible crime under the Pretrial Fairness Act.”

 Speaking with the Tribune on Monday, Talley’s mother, Tamika Vaughen, said her son has been in and out of treatment facilities and medicated for mental health challenges his entire life.
-She said she spoke with him Sunday while he was in custody and he told her he did not remember anything.
+She said she spoke with him Sunday while he was in custody and that he told her he did not remember anything.